Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 * If an Agent finished earlier, e.g. completed tasks/be removed/be killed in the game, do not call `EndEpisode()` on the Agent.
 Instead, disable the Agent and re-enable it when the next episode starts, or destroy the agent entirely.
-Once an agent is disabled, it will not receive any group or individual rewards anymore and effectively doesn't exist in the game.

 * If an Agent is disabled in a scene, it must be re-registered to the MultiAgentGroup.